-3.1 Accessibility conversation starters
+3.2 Accessibility conversation starter cards

-Consider having accessibility conversations with your project team when planning your codesign project.
-We have created draft cards in A5 size for you to use (access-conversationstarter-cards-A5.docx).
+Consider having accessibility conversations with your project team when planning your co-design project.
+We have created draft cards in A5 size for you to use.
 The cards include the below topics.

 Access conversation cards